 - One of the Iron Warriors short stories has the Slaughterman (type one), who is described specifically as having a child's unthinking cruelty.
 He doesn't come to a good end.

 - Lucius the Eternal, in Horus Heresy material, is extremely childish, selfish and petulant.
 He betrays the Loyalists at Isstvan III not because of personal ambition or some epic injustice, but because they don't like him as much as Saul Tarvitz, the man who saved all their lives by bringing a warning.
-He falls under type two, with a great degree of personal skill but absolutely no personal maturity.
+He has a great degree of personal skill but absolutely no personal maturity.
 Didn't stop him from becoming the Champion of Slaanesh, exulting in causing and receiving pain.

 - The Primarch Lorgar of the Word Bearers was described as such by fellow Primarch Roboute Guilliman.

 - Warhammer Fantasy has Sigvald the Magnificent, the setting's Champion of Slaanesh, a 300-year-old 16-year-old.
 Has been described, with good reason, as an older Joffrey Baratheon (and was even born of a chieftain screwing his sister), and is extremely petulant (he once besieged a city because he didn't like their wine, and has a tendency to stop his bodyguards so he can admire himself from all angles in their reflective shields, during a battle) and unwilling to take responsibility for his failures.

 - Poison in Dracula: A Love Stronger Than Death is a female example, a fully-grown vampire woman who affects an infantile attitude and carries around an identically-dressed doll while wearing babydoll dresses herself, and takes childish delight in the evil that comes with being a vampire.